 If you don’t prefer password managers then create strong alphanumeric passwords using numbers and special characters.
 Make sure to remember the password but do not save your passwords in the browser.

-Here is an experiment I did that how saving your passwords in Google Chrome can put your passwords in danger.
+Here is an experiment I did that how saving your passwords in Google Chrome can put your passwords at risk.
 Make sure you check it.

 8. Use multiple accounts